Lifting homotopy T-algebra maps to strict maps: Algebras over a monad

-These arguments are completely general: \begin{thm}[Barr-Beck/Monadicity] Any functor $U\colon\cD\rightarrow \cC$, which admits a left adjoint $F$, lifts to a functor to the category of $T=UF$-algebras in $\cC$.
-Moreover this functor is an equivalence of categories if and only if \begin{hypothenumerate} \item $U$ reflects isomorphisms, i.e., a map $f$ in $\cD$ is an isomorphism if and only if $Uf$ is. \item If $U$ takes a pair of arrows of the form \eqref{eqn:resolution-of-t-algebras-above}, where $G$ is assumed to be a $T$-algebra, to a split coequalizer, then the pair of arrows in \eqref{eqn:resolution-of-t-algebras-above} admits a coequalizer which is preserved by $U$. \end{hypothenumerate} \end{thm} \begin{proof} This version of the Barr-Beck theorem is a slight variation of \cite[4.4.4]{Bor94a}.
+These arguments are completely general: \begin{thm}[Barr-Beck/Monadicity] Any functor $U\colon\cD\rightarrow \cC$ which admits a left adjoint $F$ lifts to a functor to the category of $T=UF$-algebras in $\cC$.
+Moreover this functor is an equivalence of categories if and only if \begin{hypothenumerate} \item $U$ is conservative, i.e., a map $f$ in $\cD$ is an isomorphism if and only if $Uf$ is. \item For every $T$-algebra $G$, if $U$ takes a pair of arrows of the form \eqref{eqn:resolution-of-t-algebras-above} to a split coequalizer, then the pair of arrows in \eqref{eqn:resolution-of-t-algebras-above} admits a coequalizer which is preserved by $U$. \end{hypothenumerate} \end{thm} \begin{proof} This version of the Barr-Beck theorem is a slight variation of \cite[Thm.~4.4.4]{Bor94a}.
 Here we assume the existence of a left adjoint, which does not appear there, and our condition \eqref{it:barr-beck-b} is slightly weaker than what is assumed there.
-But Borceux's argument applies without change. \end{proof}
+But Borceux's argument applies without change. \saveblockA{} \end{proof}

 \Cref{thm:monadicity} can be used to identify many categories as categories of algebras over a monad.
 Since we want $\cC_T$ to have an ample supply of colimits and limits for constructing model structures we postpone introducing these examples for a moment so that we can record when such constructions exist.